KayChansiri/Demo_Longtitudinal-Multilevel-Modeling/README.md

 **Throughout this modeling process, one aspect is varied at a time, facilitating a comparative analysis with the preceding model iteration to confirm improvements in model fit.
 Key statistical measures like the Likelihood Ratio Test (LRT), Akaike Information Criterion (AIC), and Bayesian Information Criterion (BIC) serve as valuable tools in this assessment.**

 ## 1. Null Model
-To provide a practical perspective on model building and evaluation, let’s delve into this methodology using a Netflix case study as an illustrative example.
+To provide a practical perspective on model building and evaluation, let’s delve into this methodology using the Netflix fake study above as an illustrative example.
 To set the stage for our exploration, I'll begin by creating a simulated dataset and start with the null or fixed intercept only model.
 ```ruby
 set.seed(123)  # Set seed for reproducibility